vitelabs/vite-wiki/docs/api/rpc/contract_v2.md

 Parameter description:

-* **Delegated consensus group id**: The response transaction blocks on contract chain are produced by the supernodes of delegated consensus group that the contract registers for.
-Public delegated consensus group has id `00000000000000000002`.
+* **Delegated consensus group id**: The response blocks of contract chain are produced by the supernodes of delegated consensus group that the contract has registered for.
+One available consensus group at the time being is public consensus group, which has id `00000000000000000002`.
-* **Contract type**: Use 1 to indicate Solidity++ contract.
+* **Contract type**: Using 1 to indicate Solidity++ contract.
-* **Response latency**: The number of snapshot blocks by which request sent to the contract has been confirmed before responding to the transaction.
-The value range is 0-75.
-The value 0 means that there is no need to wait and the respond block will be produced immediately.
-If timestamp, snapshot block height, or random number is used in the contract, this parameter must be greater than zero.
-Larger response latency means slower contract response and each response transaction will consume more extra quota.
+* **Response latency**: The number of snapshot blocks by which request sent to the contract has been confirmed before responding to the specific transaction.
+The value ranges from 0 to 75.
+0 means there is no waiting period and respond block will be produced immediately.
+If either timestamp, snapshot block height, or random number is used in the contract, the value must be bigger than zero.
+Generally speaking, larger response latency means slower contract response and response transaction will consume more quota.
-* **Random degree**: The number of snapshot blocks having random seed by which request sent to this contract is confirmed before responding to the transaction.
-The value range is 0-75.
-The value 0 indicates that there is no need to wait for the request transaction to be included in a snapshot block containing random number.
-If random number instruction is used in the contract, the value is required to be above 0.
-The larger the value, the more secure the random number.
-This parameter must be no less than response latency.
+* **Random degree**: The number of snapshot blocks having random seed by which request sent to this contract is confirmed before responding to the specific transaction.
+Value range is 0-75.
+0 indicates that there is no waiting for the request transaction to be included in a snapshot block that contains random number.
+If any random number related instruction is used in the contract, the value must be above 0.
+In general, the larger the value, the more secure the random number. **This parameter must be no less than response latency.**
-* **Quota multiplier**: This parameter defines how many times the quota is consumed for requested transaction when the contract is called.
-The quota charged by the contract response transaction is not affected.
-The value ranges from 10 to 100, which means that the quota consumed is 1-10 times.
-For example, a value of 15 means that the requested transaction to the contract is charged 1.5 times quota.
+* **Quota multiplier**: This parameter defines x times of quota is consumed for requested transaction when the contract is called.
+Quota charged on contract response transaction is not affected.
+The value ranges from 10 to 100, which means 1-10x quota should be consumed.
+For example, a value of 15 means that the requested transaction to the contract is charged 1.5x quota.

 ## Call Contract